Catilinarian conspiracy: Causes and formation

-The conspiracy, however, was for Roman citizens only.
-It was not one for slaves.
+The conspiracy was for the benefit of Roman citizens only, not slaves.
 Although Cicero and others stoked fears of another servile rebellion – the last servile rebellion had been suppressed in 71 BC – the evidence leans against their involvement.
-Catiline planned not a social revolution, but rather, a coup to place himself and his allies in charge of the republic.
+Catiline planned not a social revolution, but a coup to place himself and his allies in charge of the republic.

-The defeat of the Rullan land reform bill early in 63 BC also must have stoked resentment: the bill would have confirmed Sullan settlers on their land and allowed them to sell it to the state; it would have distributed new lands to poor dispossessed citizens; "the coming of ... the conspiracy in the months [after its defeat] was no coincidence".
-This was coupled with a general financial and economic crisis stretching back at least to the First Mithridatic War a quarter-century earlier.
+The defeat of the Rullan land reform bill early in 63 BC also must have stoked resentment: the bill would have confirmed Sullan settlers on their land, and allowed them to sell it to the state.
+It would have distributed new lands to poor dispossessed citizens.
+The failure of the relief bill at Rome contributed to the uprising's support among the poor.
+This was coupled with a general financial and economic crisis stretching back at least to the First Mithridatic War, a quarter-century earlier.
 With renewed demand for capital in the aftermath of stability secured by Pompey's victory in the Third Mithridatic War, moneylenders would have called in debts and increased interest rates, driving men into bankruptcy.